WORLD ECONOMY BERLIN

 Do you have a style tip for us?

-How is this received by the guests?
+How is that received by the guests?